Julia Michaels: Bio And Career Highlights

 Early Life and Education

 Family ties in music influenced Julia Michaels from an early age in Santa Clarita, California.
-Her father, Juan Manuel Cavazos, an actor who adopted the surname Michaels, encouraged creativity alongside her older sister Jaden, also a songwriter.
+Her father, Juan Manuel Cavazos, an actor, encouraged creativity alongside her older sister Jaden, also a songwriter.

-Michaels began singing at age twelve and by fourteen, she was collaborating with songwriter Joleen Belle, contributing to television and film projects, including the theme song for Disney Channel’s Austin & Ally.
+By age twelve, Michaels began singing, and at fourteen, she was collaborating with songwriter Joleen Belle.
+Their work included contributing to television and film projects, notably the theme song for Disney Channel’s Austin & Ally.

 Notable Relationships